tmpbci/LJ/README.md

 ![LJ Display](https://www.teamlaser.tk/lj/images/display.png)

-Leds colors for each DACs
+Leds colors for each DACs :

+DAC IP is in LJ.conf but no connection to dac -> leds are red

 DAC state "stt" :

-Laser not requested -> led is not lit

 IDLE -> blue